Empowering lifelong learners

 BS, Mathematics & Chemistry, University of Scranton; Secondary Mathematics, Drexel University; Finance & Accounting, Wharton School of the University of Pennsylvania.

-Why I TEACH: I TEACH because nothing gives me more joy than seeing that look of sudden understanding on a student’s face.
-Whether helping to increase a child’s confidence in Math, supporting a student to finally reach their goal score, or learning that someone I mentored just received an acceptance to their dream college, I truly couldn’t imagine doing more important work than positively impacting the life of another person through education.
+Why I TEACH: Whether helping to increase a child’s confidence in Math, supporting a student to finally reach their goal score, or learning that someone we mentored just received an acceptance to their dream college, I truly couldn’t imagine doing more important work than positively impacting another person’s life through education.
+At TEACH, we believe every child deserves access to a quality education that supports their dreams.
+Growing TEACH has allowed our team to fulfill our mission of expanding access to tutoring for students who wouldn’t otherwise have that access.

-On the weekends when I’m not teaching: I am always exploring all of the incredible things Philly has to offer with my husband, John, and son, Luke.
-Some of our favorites include riding the carousel at Franklin Square Park, feeding the birds at the Philadelphia Zoo, and going for brunch at Farmicia or Mixto followed by a long walk.
-If it’s a really great weekend, we stop for ice cream at Franklin Fountain and then I’m curling up with a new book at Liberty Lands Park while Luke takes his afternoon nap!
+On the weekends when I’m not teaching: I am always exploring all of the incredible things Philly has to offer with my husband, John, and children, Luke and Bella.
+Some of our family’s favorites include the Please Touch Museum, catching up with local friends in Liberty Lands park, feeding the birds at the Philadelphia Zoo, or having brunch at Honey’s followed by a long walk.
+If it’s a really great weekend, we stop for ice cream at Franklin Fountain and curl up with new books at home (for both me and the kids!).

 Director of Finance